 data: warm.
 You use these node attributes in Kibana when you configure your index lifecycle management policy, whether that is a hot-warm policy or one that uses any of the other supported lifecycle management features.

 - Hot.
 The index is actively being queried and written to.
 You can roll over to a new index when the original index reaches a specified size, document count, or age.
 When a rollover occurs, a new index is created, added to the index alias, and designated as the new hot index.
 You can still query the previous indices, but you only ever write to the hot index.
-See Setting a rollover action.
+For more information, see Rollover and Tutorial: Automate rollover with ILM.

 - Delete.
 The index is no longer relevant.
 You can define when it is safe to delete it.